d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 Language models are incredibly useful.
 For instance, an ideal language model would be able to generate natural text just on its own, simply by drawing one word at a time $w_t \sim p(w_t \mid w_{t-1}, \ldots, w_1)$.
 Quite unlike the monkey using a typewriter, all text emerging from such a model would pass as natural language, e.g., English text.
 Furthermore, it would be sufficient for generating a meaningful dialog, simply by conditioning the text on previous dialog fragments.
 Clearly we are still very far from designing such a system, since it would need to *understand* the text rather than just generate grammatically sensible content.

 Nonetheless language models are of great service even in their limited form.
-For instance, the phrases *'to recognize speech'* and *'to wreck a nice beach'* sound very similar.
+For instance, the phrases "to recognize speech" and "to wreck a nice beach" sound very similar.
 This can cause ambiguity in speech recognition, ambiguity that is easily resolved through a language model which rejects the second translation as outlandish.
-Likewise, in a document summarization algorithm it is worth while knowing that *'dog bites man'* is much more frequent than *'man bites dog'*, or that *'let's eat grandma'* is a rather disturbing statement, whereas *'let's eat, grandma'* is much more benign.
+Likewise, in a document summarization algorithm it is worth while knowing that "dog bites man" is much more frequent than "man bites dog", or that "let's eat grandma" is a rather disturbing statement, whereas "let's eat, grandma" is much more benign.

 ## Estimating a Language Model